Sales Automation

 5. Pulls recent LinkedIn company posts

-1. Agent reads the research brief for the contact
+1. Agent reads the brief

 2. Evaluates each signal for relevance and specificity